-I’m 42 years old.
+I’m just over 40 years old.
 So I’m not really middle aged yet.
 Nor am I really an adventurer either, but a never grow old hippie business development consultant who loves gardens, the great outdoors and travel.
 English is not my native language, nor I live in an English speaking country, but my life happens in English.
-For the rest however, most of the stories in the diary are true, and some of them even make sense.
+For the rest, however, most of the stories in the diary are true, and some of them even make sense.

 I had just had my 40th birthday, but I didn’t feel that old.
-Had you asked me, I would have told you I was 30, maybe a few years more, tops.
+Had you asked me, I would have told you I was 30, maybe a few years more tops.
 I was recently married to a man a lot younger than me (by 6 years and he was hot).
-After fruitless attempts to have a biological child, we were in the adoption process, which I was sure would end with us having two beautiful boys from Colombia to whom I could read bedtime stories in Spanish.
 I had been moving up on the career ladder with some huge steps.
 We were travelling, going on outdoor adventures, starting new hobbies.
 Life could not have been better.

 And then I was diagnosed with a tiny, local cervical cancer.
 I was operated and life was supposed to continue as if nothing had happened.
 Instead, it turned out to be a nearly three years fight for recovery due to an error made in the surgery and the following malpractice.
 While I was fighting for my physical health, I did all I could to keep my mind busy with happy things; outdoors, adventures and mindfulness.
 And that is where this blog got started.

 Now, I am learning to live a normal life with chronic pains, tiny bladder and a sense of humour blacker than coal.
 I have become a certified mindfulness instructor, I managed to get a dream job and I am finally able to make plans for the future.
 One of those plans is to work with my husband’s company making adventures possible for even more people.